 Needless to say, I became really, really good at turning around.
 I missed signs, I was confused by the North/South sign indications as I drove West and East (even though you spend a lot of time going West and East, the Wild Atlantic Way signs only run North/South).

 But I came up with a strategy, and then eventually after about 3 days of ‘crazy person’ driving, my brain started to hone in on those blue signs and understand them before I went blowing by a turn-off.
 Reminding me that once again – you will adapt.

 For day-to-day navigation, I relied heavily on Google Maps.

 Here was my strategy: I’d choose a point on the Wild Atlantic Way near where I wanted to go and just have the app lead me there, and then I’d choose another point, etc.

 Else – if I had left my Google Nav to its own devices, it never would have sent me along the Wild Atlantic Way and would have chosen the bigger highways most of the time as my route between points A & B. The other key piece of advice I can give you about navigation (especially if you are driving solo) – get a phone holder to put up on your window – it saved my life many, many times.
 Nuff said.

 Deciphering Road Signs in Ireland on the Wild Atlantic Way

-One of my most entertaining things about driving in a foreign country is trying to decipher the road signs.
-On this trip, it was like solving a 1,500 mile long puzzle.
+One of the most entertaining things about driving in a foreign country is trying to decipher the road signs.
+On this trip, it was like solving a 1,500-mile-long puzzle.